innolitics/rdm/README.md

 - Only supports a single _software system_
 - Only support using git as your version control system
 - Assumes the whole software system is in a single git repository
-- Assumes the whole software system has a single saftey classification
+- Default templates assume the whole software system has a single saftey classification